jcbendernh/SynapseDeltaMaintenance/README.md

 <b>Prerequisites for Delta Table Maintenance pipeline.</b>
 -	Spark Pool created to be used with automated runs.
--	Create a separate container called Other on your synapse storage account associated with the workspace.
+-	Create a separate container called <b>Other</b> on your synapse storage account associated with the workspace.
 See the screenshot for reference…
 ![picture alt](/img/1.png)

 Next we will import the pipeline and it’s corresponding notebooks.
 We must import the notebooks first.
 Download and import the [Delta Table Maintenance-1](/files/Delta%20Table%20Maintenance-1.ipynbiles) and [Delta Table Maintenance-2](/files/Delta%20Table%20Maintenance-2.ipynb) notebooks into the Synapse workspace.
 Once imported, please attach them to a Spark Pool in your Synapse Workspace.

+You will also need to modify the <b>account_name</b> value on line 5 of in cell 1 of the <b>Delta Table Maintenance-1</b> notebook to match the name of your synapse storage account associated with the workspace.

 <b>NOTE:</b>  We recommend setting up a separate Spark Pool for automated jobs.
 Thus, one spark pool for interactive workloads and another for automated jobs.